Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Pixel RateThe Radeon HD 6950 should be much (more or less 967%) better at full screen anti-aliasing than the Radeon HD 4550 512MB, and able to handle higher resolutions without slowing down too much. (explain)
+Pixel RateThe Radeon HD 6950 is a lot (more or less 967%) faster with regards to full screen anti-aliasing than the Radeon HD 4550 512MB, and also able to handle higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison